BakingQueen74

 • Make the glaze by mixing a little cold water with the icing sugar to form a paste, then adding the vanilla extract.

-50 g icing sugar, A few tsp of cold water, 1 tsp vanilla extract
+50 g / ¼ cups icing sugar, cold water, 1 tsp vanilla extract

 • When the cake is cold, drizzle the glaze over it.